CiscoDevNet/terraform-provider-intersight/website/docs/d/network_element_summary.html.markdown

 * `inband_ip_gateway`:(string) The default gateway of the network Element inband management interface.
 * `inband_ip_mask`:(string) The network mask of the network Element inband management interface.
 * `inband_vlan`:(int) The VLAN ID of the network Element inband management interface.
+* `inter_cluster_link_state`:(string) The intercluster link state of the switch.* `Unknown` - The operational state of the link is not known.* `Up` - The operational state of the link is up.* `Down` - The operational state of the link is down.* `Degraded` - The link is operational but degraded.
+This state is applicable to port channels when any one of the member links is down.
 * `ipv4_address`:(string) IP version 4 address is saved in this property.
 * `is_upgraded`:(bool) This field indicates the compute status of the catalog values for the associated component or hardware.
 * `management_mode`:(string) The management mode of the fabric interconnect.* `IntersightStandalone` - Intersight Standalone mode of operation.* `UCSM` - Unified Computing System Manager mode of operation.* `Intersight` - Intersight managed mode of operation.